8 Manual Transmission Statistics: 2023 Update

 And this is clearly not a small population.
 In addition, 55% admitted they’ve owned or rented a manual at some point in their lives, and 27% still have a strong preference for manual transmission.

-Is manual transmission dying?
+Are manual transmissions dying?

 Yes, unfortunately, the manual transmission is experiencing a case of “multimorbidity”.
 That refers to a situation where something’s dying because of not one, but multiple factors.
 We wouldn’t want to camp here all day repeating the same things that we’ve already talked about, so we’ll add something different.
-And that is… Mainstream media.
+And that is… mainstream media.

 Unintentionally, the media industry has been selling this narrative that manual transmissions are reserved for sports cars.
-And this is incredible marketing if “petrolheads” were the target audience, but for someone looking to make a quick school or grocery run, it’s definitely a turnoff.
+And this is incredible marketing if “petrolheads” were the target audience.
+But for someone looking to make a quick school or grocery run, it’s definitely a turnoff.